 In April 2016, I used up my savings to buy the airplane ticket to the USA.
 I arrived in Madison, Wisconsin and settled down with my sponsor and his wife.
 In order to get ready for my college degrees, I studied English intensively at MESLS (Madison English as a Secondary Language School) for 4 months.

 After I finished the English language program, I was accepted and was about to start the courses at the community college in Madison, Wisconsin, when my sponsor had a change of heart.
 Because we could not reach understanding on several issues, he could no longer support me and wanted me to return to Cambodia.
 Thankfully, I was able to find sponsors among my friends in Boston and Washington DC.
 Edmond and Kunthary Degaiffier offered me board and lodging in their DC home- Lauren Shaw, Paul Feinberg and friends offered to contribute towards my tuition and my health insurance.
 Their contributions are not sufficient to cover all my education expenses.
 So, these sponsors agreed to help me raise the remaining funds so I can complete college.
-This is why I am hoping you can help me by donating to my college program.
-I know that the total cost is very high.
-I estimate it could add up to $58,000 for me to graduate from the two years program at the Montgomery College.
-Sine June 2017, I have been contributing 50% of my work study earning to my college costs and plan to continue contributing half of my earning until I graduate.
-I have been admitted to the Renaissance scholar program of Montgomery College which will help me seek scholarships and other grants to continue my study at a 4-years program.
+We successfully raised a total of $52,500 to pay for my education and transportation expenses, and that thankfully to all my friends and donors, without them, I would have not made it this far.
+Kindly note that I have been contributing 50% of my work study earnings for a total of $19,567.

 I’m interested in working at the community level in my country to help people exercise their democratic rights and broaden children’s access to the arts.
 Because I was a child who grew up in poverty, I know how it feels to be poor.
 It breaks my heart to see the problems faced by my family and my country.
 I want to be part of the solution to the cycle of poverty by focusing my efforts on education and the arts which helped me become the person I am today.